tapsterbot/tapsterbot/software/doc/json-api.md

     endAngle: Ending angle, radians (Number, float)
     anticlockwise: Set to true to go anticlockwise, false to go clockwise (Boolean)
     delay: Number of milliseconds of delay to add between each point (Number, integer)

+    Note: This will draw one arc.
+If startAngle and endAngle are the same, it will draw one complete circle.
+    If you want to draw more than one complete circle, use the "/circle" command.

     { x: 0,
       y: 0,